ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/system.rst

     If off, we are effectively reduced to a using Hartree multi-electron wavefunctions rather than Slater determinants.

+**CALCEXACTSIZESPACE**
+    Default false.

+    This will calculate the exact size of the symmetry allowed space before any calculations are performed.
+Only determinants with the same Sz value as the reference are included.
+    This scales badly and is unsuitable for use with large systems.

 **NONUNIFORMRANDEXCITS** [**NOSYMGEN** | **CYCLETHRUORBS**]
     Default false.